hamzamohdzubair/_damascus/lighthouse/md/lecture_nlp_3.md

 Exercise

-> Print out first 100 characters of each file
+> Print out first 100 characters of each file in webtext

 ```{.fragment}
 for file in webtext.fileids():